 I spend my days listening to how acquisition costs are rocketing, how customers are becoming harder and harder to convert.
+The majority of time they’re looking at unrealistic CPAs (set in years long gone) set by averaging a broad range of products at varying price points.

 And there, in the background is a database of 50,000 real life customers.
 People who have bought and consumed.
 There’s a good chance that they’re very happy with what they bought and consumed.